foxford/dispatcher/docs/src/scopes/scopes.md

 ### Routes
 Path                                  | Method  | Description
 ------------------------------------- | ------- | ------------------
-/info/scopes                          | GET     | List of all scopes
-/info/frontends                       | GET     | List of all frontends.
-/redirs/tenants/:tenant/apps/:app     | GET     | Redirects either to frontend found by scope and app or to default url (deprecated).
-/api/scopes/:scope/rollback           | POST    | Deletes the scope (deprecated).
 /api/v1/redirs                        | GET     | Redirects either to frontend found by scope and app or to default url.
 /api/v1/scopes/:scope/rollback        | POST    | Deletes the scope.
 /api/v1/healthz                       | GET     | Responds `Ok`